UK Inheritance Tax Rates: What You Need to Know

 A reduced Inheritance Tax rate of 36% applies if at least 10% of the estate is left to charity.
 This encourages philanthropy while reducing the tax burden on the estate.
 Using the previous example, if £50,000 (10% of £500,000) is donated to charity, the taxable amount remains £175,000, but the tax rate drops to 36%, resulting in a tax liability of £63,000.

-The tax-free allowance, also known as the nil rate band, currently stands at £325,000.
+The outside the scope of IHT allowance, also known as the nil rate band, currently stands at £325,000.
 Estates valued below this threshold are exempt from Inheritance Tax.
 For married couples and civil partners, the allowance can effectively be higher due to the ability to transfer unused allowances between spouses.

 To summarize: